marktodman/race-pace/README.md

 ### GitHub Repository

-The code located in a [GitHub repository](https://github.com/marktodman/race-pace).
+The code is located in a [GitHub repository](https://github.com/marktodman/race-pace).

 ### Forking the GitHub Repository